How to Overcome Envy and Stop Feeling Jealous of What Others Have

 Knowing why you feel that envy and jealousy is the first important step to overcoming it.
 We must understand our reasons and motivations before we can change them.

-Step 2: Understand Your Own Capabilities
+Step 2: Use Jealousy To Learn About Your Own Capabilities

 Not all of us have the same abilities and talents, and this can be a major cause of envy.